-Commercial enterprises do not meet qualifications for meeting room use
+Commercial enterprises do not meet qualifications for conference room use

-• An authorized adult representative of the group reserving the meeting room must remain on the premises for the duration of the period for which it is reserved.
+• An authorized adult representative of the group reserving the conference room must remain on the premises for the duration of the period for which it is reserved.

-• Groups should designate a representative to direct attendees/participants to the meeting space.
+• Groups should designate a representative to direct attendees/participants to the conference room.

 • When booking the space, groups should allow sufficient time before the library closes for set-up, break-down, and clean-up.

 • Each group is responsible for setting up the room according to its own needs.
-Library facilities and meeting room users agree to restore the area to its original condition.
-It is expected that the chairs and tables in the meeting room will be returned to the same arrangement in which they were found.
+Library facilities and conference room users agree to restore the area to its original condition.
+It is expected that the chairs and tables in the conference room will be returned to the same arrangement in which they were found.

 • Each group is responsible for providing his/her own presentation equipment (i.e., laptop, LCD Projector, overhead projector, T.V., extension cords, etc.)

-• Groups using the meeting room must assume all responsibility for any damage to the Library facilities.
+• Groups using the conference room must assume all responsibility for any damage to the Library facilities.

 • Drugs, alcohol, and the use of tobacco products